koraykupe/rest-json-api-blog/README.md

 * Run `php bin/console doctrine:database:create` to create the database

 # Description
 I tried to follow jsonapi.org standards, PSR-2 code style, PSR-4 for autoloading.
+You should use SSL in your prod environment.

+# Tests
+Run `./vendor/bin/simple-phpunit` to run the tests .
+It will install phpunit packages at first.
+You have to allow your ip address in the `web/app_dev.php` file in web folder, or just remove the complete security in that file.

+# 3rd Party Packages
+* Guzzle to make requests in tests
+* Faker to generate some fake data in tests

 # Bundles
 * FOSRestBundle: Accepts requests and returns appropriate response accordingly.